-Refill the SEO juice on your old articles by using a six-month plan to refresh them on Twitter.
+Refill the SEO juice on your old articles by using a six-month plan of content recycling on Twitter.

 Illustrated by David Flanagan

 I’ve been working with Mequoda, a marketing, training, and web development company for magazine publishers, for more than seven years.

 One of the things I love about them, and one of the reasons why we’ve gotten to work with the likes of publishers like Men’s Health and Time Inc., is because they are so incredibly research-, testing-, and numbers-driven.
 The number of reports that Mequoda pulls together on a daily and monthly basis would make your head spin.
 Everything they design, and every piece of content they/we write is so expertly thought out and measured, that it’s no wonder their clients sing them from the rooftops.
 Mequoda events are filled with the most passionate business leaders I’ve ever had the pleasure of surrounding myself with.
 And those people attend year after year because Mequoda makes publishers rich on a regular basis.
 Seriously.